PDmatrix/dmatrix.dev/content/blog/advent-of-code-year-2015-day-6.md

 }
 ```

-Next, I created a function which parses input and returns list of Instuction objects
+Next, I created a function which parses the input and returns a list of Instruction objects

 ```csharp
 private static IEnumerable<Instruction> GetInstructions(IEnumerable<string> input)